thecarrot123/django_telegram_bot/README.md

 ## About the project

-This project is about linking a django user with their telegram account where you can:
+This project is about linking a django user with their telegram account where they can:
 * Send data from server to a specific user telegram (e.g. notifications, confirmation code, etc.).
 * Receive data from user via telegram bot and handle some requests (e.g. some info about the user).